 Tips for Hiring a Rock Star Designer

-I was recently part of a search for the MATRIX Professional Services team to hire another designer to add to our UIUX team.
+I was recently part of a search to hire another designer on our MATRIX UI/UX team.
 The search lasted weeks.
 It was not the first time I have struggled in this pursuit.
 Over the years, I have spent a considerable amount of time looking for the rare talented professional designer.
 It’s not easy.
 You essentially are looking for an artist that can take art direction, communicate well with others, understand compromise, “gel” well with a team, learn, and grow.
 Unfortunately, more often than not, I run across the same types of designers time and time again.

 Most talented artists are very passionate individuals.
 They pour their heart and soul into their work.
 Sometimes they feel like their work is an extension of themselves.
 While this can create beautiful results, it can also lead to fierce resistance to revisions and changes.
 A lot of these artists are very aware of how talented they are, which results in large egos.
 They can take great offense to being told to tweak what they see as a flawless design.
 They often will drag their feet with revisions, and deliver them in a horrifying manner - creating something that justifies their sacred work not being changed.
 Other times, they flat out refuse to change their designs and argue the point to death with their Art Director.
 I recall one talented designer who was told by the Art Director that his work “missed the mark”.
 This led to a two-hour debate.
 Later on, the designer wrote a 10-page manifesto to the head of my department over how offended he was.
 So how do you guard yourself from the designer with an ego that has a portfolio of gold?
 You look for common signs.
 Their resume is often spotty, having large gaps of time unaccounted for.
 The work they do have doesn’t seem to last long.
 They rarely work with the same group for more than a year.
 In fact, they rarely work with a group.
 They often make a point to say they are used to working remotely and their resume reflects that.
 If possible, it’s great to test the designer.
 Give them a small design task, and when they’re done, request a revision that’s design based.
 How do they handle it?
 Do they argue why it shouldn’t be changed?
 Or do they validate their understanding of the request and elevate its quality?